AviFS/roda-debug_bar/TABS.md

 The right hand side currently shows the request method and the path along with how long the response took.
 There is a bug icon, which when clicked, returns the full `@data` object generated for the request rendered as JSON.

 The minimize and close icons are at the very right to hide the debug bar.
-Click the Ruby logo will also open/close the debug bar.
+Clicking the Ruby logo will also open/close the debug bar.

 ![Header](docs/tabs/header.png)